-Sour cream: Adds creaminess and a slight tang to the dish, balancing the flavors.
+Sour cream: This adds creaminess and a slight tang that balances the cheese and bacon.

-Green onions: Adds a fresh, mild onion flavor that complements the richness of the other ingredients.
+Green onions: These add a fresh, mild onion flavor and a pop of color.

-Black pepper: Adds a hint of spice and depth to the casserole.
+Black pepper: Adds a little bit of heat and spice to balance the creaminess.

 Technique Tip for Perfecting This Casserole